Fluffy-Bean/image-gallery/README.md

 ### Creating an account
 For now, there is no automated way of doing this, so you will have to go into your database on a terminal and type the following command:

-    INSERT INTO tokens (code, used) VALUES('UserToken', False)
+    INSERT INTO tokens (code, used) VALUES('UserToken', false)

-Head over to the Login section off the app and click the Need an account button, from there you can enter your own details.
+Head over to the Login section off the app and click the __Need an account__ button, from there you can enter your own details.
 Once you get to the token section enter __UserToken__.
 And with that, you have now set up your own image gallery!

 ## Usage